drifter1/compiler/README.md

 ![Compiler Design Steps](/assets/steps_dark.jpg#gh-dark-mode-only)
 ![Compiler Design Steps](/assets/steps_light.jpg#gh-light-mode-only)

-This repository contains the code for a compiler implementation for a simple, C-like language that relies on the C tools Flex and Bison.
+This repository contains the code for a compiler implementation written in the C programming language that relies on the tools Flex and Bison.
+The target language is a [simple, C-like language](#simple-c-language).

-> [!IMPORTANT]
-> A major overhaul of the repository is currently underway (see open issue #5).
-The final commit prior to the major overhaul is [7fbcd3f](https://github.com/drifter1/compiler/tree/7fbcd3f94851b5abfe7b1c7622102a621ca0f971).

 # Prerequisites